Introduction

 - Identify and document all the major stakeholders involved in the project.
 Create a stakeholder map.

-- Not all stakeholders are made the same.
+- Not all types of stakeholders are made the same.
 Prioritize the stakeholders by creating a stakeholder interest/power matrix.
 For each stakeholder, plot them in the grid based on their interest and importance levels.
 Those with high power and high interest levels are to be managed closely while those with low levels of interest & power can have minimal monitoring.

 - Clearly spell out the expectations of each of the stakeholders before the start of the project.
 Talk about what the developers want, the quality control guys want and the expectations of the IT support guys etc. This can avoid nasty surprises towards the end of the project.